outfox/fennecs/README.md

 **fenn**ecs not a runtime or drop-in optimizer.
 Instead, it requires logic designed for it from the ground up.

-It does not provide batteries-included any game features (like character controllers, physic, etc.), it's a library for you to implement your own.
+It does not provide batteries-included game features (like character controllers, physic, etc.), it's a library to enable you to implement your own (or re-use existing) game logic.

 Despite similar names, it has no resemblance to [Entity Framework](https://learn.microsoft.com/en-us/ef/).
-It

 **fenn**ecs is designed for **general game logic** rather than specialized systems like particle effects, even though those make for popular demonstrations.